 Discovering the West Bank

 Marie often had to travel to the West Bank for work and during my stay I had the chance to go there quite often.
 What I found there was perhaps what struck me the most overall: the huge difference between my expectation, which relied on years of media coverage, and the reality.
 To me, words like “West bank” and “Cisjordanie” (the French word for West Bank) were associated with images taken from a post-apocalyptic movie, with a big concrete wall separating rich from poor, deadly militarized check-points, overcrowded refugee camps, and general war, destruction and misery.
 So before going for the first time, I must admit I was a little worried – and my relatives back home were too.
 All had some version of the similar warning: “The West Bank?
 Hum… Are you sure?
 Isn’t there a war going on?
 Don’t get on any buses… Be careful…” But when I questioned Marie on whether it was dangerous or not, she looked at me with a half-amused, half-disappointed smile, like a swimming instructor would look at a kid who’s asking if the pool is safe.
-And, while of course the consequences of the conflict are visible, I discovered that the West Bank is actually a beautiful and remarkably pleasant place – we wandered the market and had knafé in Nablus, enjoyed Taybeh beer in Ramallah, ate makloubé in Jericho and relaxed at the Hosh Jasmin organic farm-restaurant by Bethlehem.
+And, while of course the consequences of the conflict are visible, I discovered that the West Bank is really a beautiful place – we wandered the market and had knafé in Nablus, enjoyed Taybeh beer in Ramallah, ate makloubé in Jericho and relaxed at the Hosh Jasmin organic farm-restaurant by Bethlehem.